 • Museo Provincial

-This fantastic museum is housed in the Casa de las Veletas and showcases a wide variety of contemporary art and archaeology from the region.
+This fantastic museum in the Casa de las Veletas showcases various contemporary art and archaeology from the region.

 • Casa y Torre de la Cigüeña

-One of the few remaining icons of Cáceres’ golden age in the 14th and 15th centuries, this slender, battlement tower belonging to the House of the Stork was allowed to remain intact after Isabel’s decree to destroy most of the battlements in Cáceres due to the owner’s loyalty to Isabel during the Spanish war of succession.
-It is now owned by the army.
+One of the few remaining icons of Cáceres’ golden age in the 14th and 15th centuries, this slender battlement tower belonging to the House of the Stork was allowed to remain intact after Isabel’s decree to destroy most of the battlements in Cáceres due to the owner’s loyalty to Isabel during the Spanish war of succession.
+The Spanish army now owns it.

 • Atrio

-This Two Michelin starred gastronomic mecca which won the best restaurant in the world for wine lovers, in Wine Spectator magazine, and it offers a thoroughly elegant, chic experience.
+This Two Michelin-starred gastronomic mecca won the best restaurant in the world for wine lovers in Wine Spectator magazine, and it offers a thoroughly elegant, chic experience.
 Signature dishes include venison fillets served with muscat grapes and pears – estupendo!

 • El Figon de Eustaquio